Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 # bower.json

 This file is used by [Bower](http://bower.io/) to specify the third party JavaScript libraries used by your application.
 It's install section can be used which files to copy into `www/lib` when running the `gulp libs` task.

+# config.master.xml

+This is the master config file that is used to generate `config.xml` when running the `gulp config` task.

+The config task will perform variable substitution based on the current scheme.

+# config.xml _(generated)_

+This file is generated from `config.master.xml` when running the `gulp config` task.
+This is the main configuration file that Cordova uses to build and run the application.

+This file will be removed when executing the `gulp clean` or `gulp clean:config` tasks and should not be comitted to source control.

 # ionic.project